 Not every villain has to sound like one.
 Perhaps, instead of having a malevolent rasp, a gloating shrill, or a booming bass, the villain's voice is instead light and low.
-They don't yell or intimidate, and might not even be impolite — instead they speak with a soft tone that seems unassuming, meek or even kind, with a soft chuckle and a sort of warm energy... hiding the menace within.
-The end result is something dissonant and creepy, a monster who might describe just how horribly he's going to mangle you, while speaking in a voice that's anything but monstrous.
+They don't yell or intimidate, and might not even be impolite — instead, they speak with a soft tone that seems unassuming, meek, or even kind, with a soft chuckle and a sort of warm energy... hiding the menace within.
+The end result is something dissonant and creepy, a monster who might describe just how horribly they're going to mangle you while speaking in a voice that's anything but monstrous.

 - Frieza from Dragon Ball Z, in all but the Brazilian dub, where he had a Badass Baritone instead.